JPT96/JPT-96-Project3-Resubmission-/README.md

 ## Project Goals
+my project goals are:
-The goal of this project is to create a BlackJack game that is easy to use. to take a gamble input to have readable cards a easy to follow score system
+- create a BlackJack game that is easy to use.
+- to take a gamble input
+- to have readable cards
+- a easy to follow score system

 ## User Goals
+my user goals are:
+- easy instructions if player doesn't follow the steps
+- to have a basic understanding of Python

 ## Features